atlassian-labs/compiled/packages/eslint-plugin/README.md

 ### Flat Config

-Import the `@compiled/eslint-plugin` and add it to your plugins like so, then configure the ruels you want to use under the rules section.
+Import the `@compiled/eslint-plugin` and add it to your plugins like so, then configure the rules you want to use under the "Supported rules" section.

 ```ts
 import compiled from '@compiled/eslint-plugin';